apache/ozone/CONTRIBUTING.md

 ## CI
-The Ozone project uses Github Actions for it's CI system.
+The Ozone project uses Github Actions for its CI system.
 The configuration is described in detail [here](.github/ci.md).